ErinCall/server-management/README.md

 The gitlab server is a prepackaged DO droplet; I've customized it with a 13.10->14.04 upgrade and some SSL rule changes to make ssllabs happy.

 The mailman server is also not managed; stupid mailman needs Apache.

-## TODO

-1. stop pointing at raw IP in hosts.cfg and the fabfile